SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Strings.rst

 Characters
 ----------

-Individual characters are represented in Swift by the ``Character`` type.
+Individual characters are represented in Swift by the ``Character`` type, which represents a single Unicode character.
 You can access the individual ``Character`` values in a string by iterating over that string with a ``for``-``in`` loop: